aiven/devportal/docs/products/mysql/howto/replication-lagging.rst

 Query locks on the standby node
 -------------------------------

-Another reason you may face replication lagging is when a row or table is locked.
+A replication might face lagging when a row or table is locked.
 If this happens your replication will not progress.

 Run the following command to check if the table level is locked::

-    mysql> show processlist
+    show processlist

 The result is a list of current processes with their statuses.
 If a query is causing others to lock, you should be able to identify it.
 The query that is causing the others queries to lock will show as waiting for another process, possibly a temporary table.
-The output may look like this:
+The output may look like this (check the ``State`` column):

 .. code::